thyphan2025/New-York-Air-Quality/README.md

 # Project Files
 * Air-Quality – HTML Report: Interactive report with code, Plotly visualizations, and a few static plots.
 * Air-Quality.Rmd - R markdown
-* Air-Quality.csv - CSV file used for analysis

 # Interactive Report

 You can view the full interactive HTML report here: